mylms/Arduino-Matrix-Clock/README.md

-# Arduino-Matrix-Clock v1.3
+# Arduino-Matrix-Clock v1.4

 Simple Arduino Clock with LED matrix display 32 x 8 pix.
 In this sketch is LedControl library (https://github.com/wayoda/LedControl) used.

-Version 1.3 can show temperature and it is posible to turn font UpsideDown.
+In version 1.4 you can use clock verticaly and show some short messages (you can use two inputs).

 Menu: